AriFordsham/GHCWiki/commentary/coding-style.md

 Used to enables extra checks and debugging output in the compiler.
 The ASSERT macro (see `HsVersions.h`) provides assertions which disappear when DEBUG is not defined.
 </td></tr></table>

+> `HsVersions.h` provides a macro `debugIsOn` which is defined to be `True` when DEBUG is defined and `False` otherwise.
+The ideal way to provide debugging output is to use a Haskell expression "`if debugIsOn then ... else ...`" to arrange that the compiler will be silent when DEBUG is off (unless of course something goes wrong or the verbosity level is nonzero).
+The advantage of this scheme is that *all code is typechecked on every compilation*, no matter what the setting of DEBUG.
+When option `-O` is used, GHC will easily sweep away the unreachable code.

 >
-> All debugging output should be placed inside \#ifdef DEBUG; we generally use this to provide warnings about strange cases and things that might warrant investigation.
-When DEBUG is off, the compiler should normally be silent unless something goes wrong (exception when the verbosity level is greater than zero).
+> As a last resort, debugging code can be placed inside \#ifdef DEBUG, but since this strategy guarantees that only a fraction of the code is seen be the compiler on any one compilation, it is to be avoided when possible.

 >
-> A good rule of thumb is that DEBUG shouldn't add more than about 10-20% to the compilation time.
+> Regarding performance, a good rule of thumb is that DEBUG shouldn't add more than about 10-20% to the compilation time.
 This is the case at the moment.
 If it gets too expensive, we won't use it.
 For more expensive runtime checks, consider adding a flag - see for example -dcore-lint.

 <table><tr><th>**GHCI**</th>
 <td>